benbaran/adal-angular4/README.md

 ## Change Log

+### 4.0.1

+- Updated to support latest version of adal-angular.
+Major version updated because of potentially breaking changes.

 ### 3.0.7

 - Added an automatic login token refresh feature.
 It will refresh tokens at application load if there is a valid sign-in token.
 It will also refresh the login token 5 minutes before it expires.